Angie-gh/Unit1/README.md

 	<br/>**Example of Commenting:**
 	<br/>![Sample comments](GoodCommenting_Example.PNG)
 	<br/>**Part B:**
 	<br/>I try to return the user to a menu or a "Continue Y/N" prompt so that the program doesn't shutdown unnecessarily.
-No matter the size of the application, there is no reason to not make they experience user-friendly.
+No matter the size of the application, there is no reason to not make the experience user-friendly.
 ### What program so far am I most proud of?
 	I am most proud of solutions that use minimal lines of code to accomplish something that would otherwise be exptremely time-consuming.
 Employing well-named functions helps to make repetitive code easier to follow.
 	<br/>**Example Code: A encryption and decryption tool that is efficient in its use of logic:**